Loudness Normalization: The Future of File-Based Playback

 (See Appendix 2 for further details.)

-I propose that album normalization be enabled as the default setting to satisfy the preferences of the artist, album producer, and the majority of playback situations.
+I propose that album normalization be enabled by default to satisfy the preferences of the artist, the album producer, and the majority of playback situations.

 Hearing Damage Protection

-In Europe, new safety requirements for A&V equipment have been published, prescribing that mobile music players must display a warning to users when their hearing is in danger.
+In Europe, new safety requirements for A&V equipment have been published, requiring that mobile music players display a warning to users when their hearing is at risk.

 By integrating these demands into NORM-L, automatic compliance with European law is achieved while providing the best possible user experience.